UKPLab/sentence-transformers/examples/sparse_encoder/applications/semantic_search/README.md

 ## Seismic Integration

 This example demonstrates how to use [Seismic](https://github.com/TusKANNy/seismic) for extremely performant sparse vector search.
 It does not require running a separate client, but instead performs search directly in memory.
 The Seismic library was introduced in [Bruch et al. (2024)](https://arxiv.org/abs/2404.18812), where it's shown to outperform the common inverted file (IVF) approach by an order of magnitude.
+For more information on building your Seismic Index you can look at the [Seismic Guidelines](https://github.com/TusKANNy/seismic/blob/main/docs/Guidelines.md).
 See [semantic_search_seismic.py](semantic_search_seismic.py) or below:

 ### Prerequisites:
 - The Seismic Python package installed: